raymondwuhr24/R-in-action/Chapter 2.md

 * The period (.) has no special significance in object names.
 The dollar sign ($) can be usde to identify the parts of an object.
 For example, A$x refers to variable x in data frame A.
 * R doesn’t provide multiline or block comments .
 You must start each line of a multiline comment with #.
 * Assigning a value to a nonexistent element of a vector, matrix, array, or list will expand that structure to accommodate the new value.
 * R doesn’t have scalar values .
-Scalars are represented as one-elementvectors.
+Scalars are represented as one-element vectors.
 * Indices in R start at 1, not at 0.
 * **Variables can’t be declared.
 They come into existence on first assignment.**